Principle of CTA

-If CTA has sensed that something is approaching from the side, this is also indicated with:
+If CTA senses that something is approaching from the side, this is also indicated with:

 - an acoustic signal - the sound is heard in the left-hand or right-hand speaker according to the direction from which the object approaches.

-- an illuminated icon in the PAS graphics on the screen.
+- an illuminated icon in the Park Assist System graphic on the screen.

 - an icon on the Park assist camera top view.

-Illuminated CTA icon in the PAS graphic on the screen.
+Illuminated icon for CTA in the Park Assist System graphic on the screen.

 - If the driver does not observe the warning from CTA and a collision is unavoidable, the auto-brake function takes effect to stop the car, after which the driver display shows an explanatory text message on why the car was braked.